i-MSCP/imscp/configs/debian/listeners.d/README.md

 ### Listener namespaces

-Each listener file is a Perl package which must declare its own namespace such as:
+Each listener file must declare its own namespace such as:

     Listener::Postfix::Smarthost